A guide for using eSignAnyWhere

 In the emails sent to recipients: Text Markers

-These markers can be used for adding dynamic information to the emails being sent to an envelope recipient or for notifications for the user
+These markers can be used for adding dynamic information to the emails being sent to an envelope recipient or for notifications for the user.
+For more information see the Advanced User Guide.

 - #ExpirationDate#: expiration date of the envelope